dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 ## Methods

-### Conventions
+### Generally-Applicable Specification

+We next outline general aspects of the specification and behaviour of query and update calls defined in this standard.
+Those general aspects are not repeated with every method, but specified once for all quert and update calls in this section.

+#### Batch Methods

 The methods, both queries and update calls, that operate on token ids as inputs are *batch methods* that can receive vectors of token ids, i.e., batches of token ids, as input.
-The batch methods are to be used also for operations on single token ids — no separate methods are provided for this purpose.
+The batch methods are to be used also for operations on single token ids (the non-batch case) — no separate methods are provided for this purpose.
 The output of most batch methods is a vector of records comprising a token id and a response for the token id.
 Unless specified explicitly otherwise, the ordering of response elements for batch calls is not defined, i.e., is arbitrary.
 For batch calls, every distinct token id of the input MUST occur in at least one response element.
 If the input contains duplicate token ids for an update call, the ledger must trap.
 Duplicate token ids in batch query calls may result in duplicate token ids in the response or may be deduplicated at the discretion of the ledger.
 Thus, the lenght of the response vector may be shorter than that of the input vector in batch query calls, e.g., in case of duplicate token ids in the input and a deduplication being performed by the method's implementation logic.
 For update batch calls, the method's logic MUST be executed on all provided token ids or none.

+#### State-Changing Methods

 Methods that modify the state of the ledger have responses that comprise transaction indices as part of the response in the success case.
 Such a transaction index is an index into the chain of blocks containing the transaction history of this ledger.
 Access to the transaction history is not part of the ICRC-7 standard, but will be published as a separate standard, similar to how ICRC-3 specifies access to ICRC-1 and ICRC-2 historic blocks.

+#### Error Handling

 All update methods have error variants defined for their responses that cover the error cases for the respective call.
-For query methods, error variants are only defined for methods for which specific errors need to be handled.
-Other query calls do not have error variants defined for their responses to keep the API simple.
+Query methods do not have error variants defined in order to keep their API easy to use.

 Both query and update calls can trap in specific error circumstances instead of returning an error.

-All update methods take a `memo` parameter as input.
-An implementation of this standard SHOULD allow `memo`s with a minimum of 32 bytes in size for alle `memo`s.
+The general principle is that a ledger SHOULD, or, depending on the recoverability, MUST trap in case of an error that is not related to a specific token and thus can be addressed by the error response for the token, but is a general error related to the call.
+For example, a ledger SHOULD trap if a limit expressed through an `icrc7:max_...` metadata attribute is violated, e.g., the maximum batch size is exceeded, or if `to` equals `from` when transferring tokens.
+The ledger MUST trap in case of an error that it cannot recover from, i.e., it cannot execute the call and perform all state changes according to specification.

+#### Other Aspects

 The size of responses to messages sent to a canister smart contract on the IC is constrained to a fixed constant size.
 For requests that could potentially result in larger response messages that breach this limit, the caller SHOULD ensure to constrain the input of the methods accordingly so that the response remains below the maximum allowed size, e.g., should not query too many token ids in one batch call.
 If the size limit of a response is hit, the ledger canister MUST trap.
 The ledger SHOULD make sure that the response size does not exceed the permitted maximum *before* making any changes that might be committed to replicated state.

+All update methods take a `memo` parameter as input.
+An implementation of this standard SHOULD allow memos of at least 32 bytes in length for all methods.

-Each defined Candid type is only presented once in the standard text upon its first use in a method.
-Likewise, error responses are not always explained repeatedly for all methods after having been explained already earlier.
+Each defined Candid type is only specified once in the standard text upon its first use.
+Likewise, error responses are not always explained repeatedly for all methods after having been explained already upon their first use.

 ### icrc7_collection_metadata